 Symptoms of stachybotryotoxicosis include skin rashes (typically around the armpit or other spots prone to perspiration), throat and sinus irritation, burning eyes, and a decrease in the production of white blood cells.

 If you suspect you’re suffering from symptoms associated with black mold exposure or poisoning, there are some things you can do to improve your health.

 - Avoid mold-contaminated areas.
 It’s not possible to get better if exposure to the problem at hand continues.

 - Get laboratory blood tests taken to determine whether or not you actually have black mold poisoning, and consult with your doctor to determine what action (if any) needs to be taken to treat your symptoms.
 This may or may not include taking an antihistamine or a nasal decongestant, as well as using an inhaler if you experience wheezing or trouble breathing.

-- Hire a mold remediation professional to remove the black mold from your home safely and effectively.
+- Hire a mold remediation professional to remove the mold from your home safely and effectively.
 If you’re still experiencing symptoms, it could be because your office rather than your home has the mold problem.

 - With approval from your doctor, take 500 milligrams of brown seaweed extract (found in most health food stores) twice a day with water.
 Brown seaweed extract is a supplement that absorbs toxins in the body and flushes them out of your system.
-If you have ingested or inhaled black mold, brown seaweed extract will help cleanse your body of the toxins.
+If you have ingested or inhaled mold, brown seaweed extract will help cleanse your body of the toxins.
 Keep in mind, however, that brown seaweed extract is not approved by the FDA and that people may react differently to it.
 That’s why it is important to consult with your doctor first!